 Keep your goals in mind

-Like all sport, there are various options within boxing.
+Like all sports, there are various options in boxing.
 You can go down a competitive route where you learn how to hit other people, or you can train to get fit and learn proper basic techniques, such as jabs, hooks, uppercuts, dodging and ducking.
 If you prefer the idea of boxing for general fitness, try out a boxercise class where boxing techniques are combined with squats and skipping, etc.

 After a taster session, you’ll have a better idea of which sort of boxing workouts are right for you and of course, you can always do both and change your mind as your goals get reached and change over time.
 When you check in with your local gym or club, ask for a schedule of boxing classes and a list of coaches to be better informed about what’s on offer in your area.
 For women, boxercise is a way of building confidence and making fun with friends.
 If your goal is becoming more of a pro, it may be best to go straight to the boxing gym.

 Whatever you do, don’t let fitness become bland and get disheartened.
-Keep it fresh and aim to try new things to achieve a sustainable, exciting and goal orientated fitness lifestyle.
+Keep it fresh and aim to try new things to achieve a sustainable, exciting and goal-orientated fitness lifestyle.

 Want to know more?
 You can talk to Fran and the #togetherwebox team at Boxfit UK who are enthusiastic about women taking up boxing and getting the support they need; especially as 2017 is the 20th anniversary of legal competitive female boxing in the UK.